How long does cocaine stay in blood, hair, or urine?

 Cocaine drug testing: How long does cocaine stay in the body?

 Cocaine is extensively metabolized to a variety of compounds which are centrally inactive.
 Most of it metabolizes within 4 hours.
-But cocaine is still detectable on most drug tests up to a week later and can be “visible” for up to three months in other specific kinds of testing.
+But cocaine is still detectable on most drug tests up to a week later and can be “visible” for up to three months in other specific kinds of drug testing.

 How long does cocaine stay in blood?